Ronald Fisher: Early life and education

 Inverforth House, North End Way NW3, where Fisher lived from 1896 to 1904.
 He is commemorated with a blue plaque.

 Fisher was born in East Finchley in London, England, into a middle-class household; his father, George, was a successful partner in Robinson & Fisher, auctioneers and fine art dealers.
-He was one of twins, with the other twin being still-born and grew up the youngest, with three sisters and one brother.
+He was one of twins, the other being still-born, and grew up the youngest, with three sisters and one brother.
 From 1896 until 1904 they lived at Inverforth House in London, where English Heritage installed a blue plaque in 2002, before moving to Streatham.
 His mother, Kate, died from acute peritonitis when he was 14, and his father lost his business 18 months later.

 Lifelong poor eyesight caused his rejection by the British Army for World War I, but also developed his ability to visualize problems in geometrical terms, not in writing mathematical solutions, or proofs.
 He entered Harrow School age 14 and won the school's Neeld Medal in mathematics.
 In 1909, he won a scholarship to study Mathematics at Gonville and Caius College, Cambridge.
 In 1912, he gained a First in Mathematics.
 In 1915 he published a paper, The evolution of sexual preference, on sexual selection and mate choice.

 Career

 During 1913–1919, Fisher worked as a statistician in the City of London and taught physics and maths at a sequence of public schools, at the Thames Nautical Training College, and at Bradfield College.
 There he settled with his new bride, Eileen Guinness, with whom he had two sons and six daughters.

-In 1918 he published "The Correlation Between Relatives on the Supposition of Mendelian Inheritance", in which he introduced the term variance and proposed its formal analysis.
+In 1918 he published "The Correlation between Relatives on the Supposition of Mendelian Inheritance", in which he introduced the term variance and proposed its formal analysis.
 He put forward a genetics conceptual model showing that continuous variation amongst phenotypic traits measured by biostatisticians could be produced by the combined action of many discrete genes and thus be the result of Mendelian inheritance.
 This was the first step towards establishing population genetics and quantitative genetics, which demonstrated that natural selection could change allele frequencies in a population, reconciling its discontinuous nature with gradual evolution.
 Joan Box, Fisher's biographer and daughter, says that Fisher had resolved this problem already in 1911.
 Today, Fisher's additive model is still regularly used in genome-wide association studies.